scrallex/score/docs/overview.md

 (`sep_text_manifold.pipeline.analyse_directory`) and a CLI (`stm`) that run these steps end-to-end on a directory of text files.
-The pipeline produces manifold windows, aggregated string profiles, connector scores and theme assignments which can be inspected via `stm summary`, `stm strings` and `stm themes`.
-The actual quantum algorithms are not reimplemented here; instead, you should port or wrap the QFH and QBSA implementations from the core SEP repositories (see `integration_with_sep.md`).
+The pipeline produces manifold windows, aggregated string profiles, connector scores, theme assignments, bridge-string proposals (`stm propose`, `stm discover`) and can be surfaced through a lightweight demo API.
+The actual quantum
+algorithms are not reimplemented here; instead, you should port or wrap the QFH and QBSA implementations from the core SEP repositories (see `integration_with_sep.md`).